ocaml/ocamlbuild/manual/manual.md

 ### Advanced targets

 - `.ml.depends`, `.mli.depends`: call the `ocamldep` tool to compute
-  a conservative sur-approximation of the external dependencies of the corresponding source file
+  a conservative over-approximation of the external dependencies of the corresponding source file

 - `.inferred.mli`: infer a `.mli` interface from the corresponding